roryleung/ICGL17/_pages/cfp.md

 Researchers who wish to organize a workshop are welcome to submit a single A4 page abstract detailing its content.
 Workshops on all areas of the analysis of Greek are welcome.

-The following information should be included in the abstarct submitted on the form:
+The following information should be included in the abstract submitted on the form:
 1. Organiser’s Name and affiliation
 2. Title of the thematic workshop
 3. List of participants (including names, affiliations and individual titles)